chitoperalta/rubberize/docs/rendering/variables.md

     <img alt="Screenshot of subscript treatment of Rubberize" src="../assets/rendering/variables/subscripts.png">
 </picture>

+### Disabling Subscripts

+When `@use_subscripts=False`, all underscores are shown as literal underscores, and variables will be rendered exactly as they are typed but using a Roman font.

+## Math Symbols

+When `@use_symbols=True`, Greek letters, accents, and modifier keywords are rendered with their proper math symbols.
+This includes:

-## Greek Letters
+### Greek Letters

-When `@use_symbols=True`, the following rules apply for Python variables:

-- **Greek and Hebrew letters** are rendered when their corresponding names are used.
-They can be used as bases or subscripts of a variable name.
-- **Capital Greek letters that appear to have the same form as Latin letters are excluded**.
-This is to avoid cases where different variables appear similar when rendered (e.g., $\Alpha$ and $A$ might be indistinguishable).
+Python variable names that match Greek or Hebrew letter names are replaced with their corresponding symbols.
+For example, `alpha` becomes $\alpha$, and `Omega` becomes $\Omega$.
+Note that capital Greek letters resembling Latin letters (e.g., $\Alpha$) are excluded to avoid ambiguity.

 ```python
 %%tap --dead -g